What it is

 =======================================================================

-Explain: "These turn your vault into a research engine — not just
+Explain: "These turn your vault into a research engine, active tools

 Create these in your agent's native skill format: